intelligent002/interview-assignment/README.md

 - **mongodb**: The MongoDB driver for Node.js, providing a connection to the data store.
 - **prom-client**: A library for collecting and exposing metrics to Prometheus.
 - **winston**: A robust logging library configured for JSON output to ensure consistent and structured logs.
-- **bottleneck**: Initially used for rate limiting but was later replaced due to its limitations in handling the project's requirements.
+- **bottleneck**: Initially used as redis based system wide for rate limiting but was later limited to single worker instance as it cannot work with authentication and limiting by memory based instance is less resource hungry.
 - **didyoumean2**: A package used in the `cli` service for correcting user-input city names to enhance user experience and prevent incorrect API responses.

 ### Infrastructure Services